 A laboratory relining, on the other hand, is necessary for full relines and can take a full day or longer before the dental prosthetics are returned to the patient.

 If at any point dentures start to feel uncomfortable, then it is time to visit the dentist.
 Discuss getting a denture relining to help the prosthetics better fit gums as they shift and change.
+We also have a post about how to keep your dentures in place, check it out if you have questions!

 After discussing the patient’s personal history and history, the dentist can help decide whether a soft or a hard reline is the better option.